HTC’s VR object tracker is launching in December for $99.99

 It kind of feels like an evolution of those plastic tennis rackets and golf clubs that people started selling for the Nintendo Wii like ten years ago.
 The obvious difference being that these are tracked in-game so there’s something actually being delivered beyond the gimmick.

 Nevertheless, it’s unclear how far this is going to go for consumers especially without HTC selling some standard objects like a stock gun for use in games.
-While something like straps for your arms or legs could make sense, there aren’t going to be a lot of people buying these if they need to get a new object to fix it too for every title they want to use it for.
+While something like straps for your arms or legs could make sense, there aren’t going to be a lot of people buying these if they need to get a new object to fix it to for every title they want to use it for.

 If you’re looking forward to bringing full-body tracking into your VR experience, this is definitely the best option out there for you right now though.